Tau Tridents at Accelerator Neutrino Facilities

 where $N_\text{POT}$ is the number of protons on target, $\Phi$ is the relevant integrated neutrino (or antineutrino) flux, $M_{\rm det}$ is the detector mass, $M$ is the nuclear mass, and $\sigma_\text{conv}$ is the cross section convoluted with the normalized neutrino flux:

+Here $\sigma_{\nu X}$ is the trident cross section.
 The relevant neutrino fluxes at various detectors considered here can be found in Appendix~\ref{app:flux}.
 For DUNE, we consider the standard neutrino flux, as well as the tau-optimized configuration with more energetic neutrinos~\cite{DUNE:2020lwj, Fields}.